jamesericdavidson/jamesdavidson.xyz/content/testimonials/index.md

 type: "page"
 ---

 {{< img src="teaser.webp" alt="Testimonial for the Jibber Jabber with Jim podcast.
-Jorge Castro writes: 'Jim really forced me to rethink the angles I approached my own project with.'" loading="eager" >}}
+Dan Cooper writes: '... a host who knows how to get the most from his time with guests.'" loading="eager" >}}

 Whether they're [musicians](#phil-poole), [educators](#leo-carr), or [innovators](#sean-tilson) - here's what guests and fans have to say about the [Jibber Jabber with Jim](/jibberjabberwithjim/) podcast...